-- To review and recommend for the approval of the Board, the Company's Risk Management Policies including risk appetite and risk strategy. - To evaluate the Company's internal control and assurance framework annually in order to satisfy itself on the design and completeness of the framework relative to the activities of the Company and its risk profile. - To facilitate the development of a comprehensive risk management framework for the Company and enforce compliance with approved risk management policies and processes. - To review the adequacy and effectiveness of risk management and controls. - To oversee Management's process for the identification of significant risks across the Company and the adequacy of prevention, detection and reporting mechanisms.
+To review and recommend for the approval of the

+Board, the Company's Risk Management Policies including risk appetite and risk strategy.

+- To evaluate the Company's internal control and assurance framework annually in order to satisfy itself on the design and completeness of the framework relative to the activities of the Company and its risk profile. - To facilitate the development of a comprehensive risk management framework for the Company and enforce compliance with approved risk management policies and processes. - To review the adequacy and effectiveness of risk management and controls.

-- To conduct periodic review of changes in the economic and business environment of the Company. - To review the Company's compliance level with applicable laws and regulatory requirements which may impact on the Company's risk profile. - To handle any other issue referred to the Committee from time to time by the Board. - The Chief Compliance Officer of the Company presents quarterly reports to the Committee at its meetings.
+- To oversee Management's process for the identification of significant risks across the Company and the adequacy of prevention, detection and reporting mechanisms. - To conduct periodic review of changes in the economic and business environment of the Company. - To review the Company's compliance level with - applicable laws and regulatory requirements which may impact on the Company's risk profile. - To handle any other issue referred to the Committee from time to time by the Board. - To consider quarterly report of the Chief Compliance comittee.